Virginia Tech® home

 The 4-H year runs from October to September.
 Members must be turning the correct age within the 4-H year. (i.e.- A member who is 8 years old in October when the 4-H year starts but turning 9 years before September 30 of the following year is consider to be 9 years old in 4-H years.)

-Members of our clubs must enroll in 4-H Online 2.0.
-If you are a new member, you will need to create a new profile and add your youth members.
-Returning members already have an account and will need to re-enroll for the current 4-H year.
+Members of our 4-H clubs must enroll in 4-H Online 2.0.
+If you are a new member, you will need to create a new family profile and add your youth members.
+Returning members who already have an account will need to re-enroll for the current 4-H year.
 Go to the 4-H Online website to complete this process before your next meeting.
 Link to enroll online: https://v2.4honline.com.
-Below is more informatoin on 4-H Online 2.0.
+Below is more information on 4-H Online 2.0.

 • Appomattox Shooting Education Club

-If you are interested in learning more about any of these 4-H clubs, please call the Appomattox Extension Office at (434)352-8244.
+If you are interested in learning more about any of these 4-H clubs or even leading your own 4-H Club please, contact the Appomattox Extension Office at (434)352-8244.

 Link to 4-H Online 2.0: https://v2.4honline.com